Manhuaçu: Geography

-Parque Nacional do Caparaó
+Caparaó National Park

 The Caparaó National Park is a national park administered by the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) and is located approximately 60 km southeast of Manhuaçu on the boundary dividing the states of Minas Gerais and Espírito Santo.
 The entrance to the park is at Alto Caparaó.
 The area of the park is 318 square kilometers.